SEO services cost

 What makes for cost-effective SEO?

-For your SEO strategy to be cost-effective, you’ll need to appeal to Google’s EAT or YMYL core algorithms.
+The first step toward creating a cost-effective SEO strategy is appealing to Google’s EAT or YMYL core algorithms.
 These are at the beating heart of many of Google’s page ranking decisions, and all websites will fall under one of these remits – if not both.

 EAT stands for Expertise, Authoritativeness and Trustworthiness.
 These are the core characteristics that Google is looking for in general content marketing.
 If you are selling a product or service, for example, you’ll need to convince Google that your site is packed with helpful, accurate and unique information.